 15min flight, 155 USD to 180 USD.

 30min flight, 310 USD to 350 USD.

 Is it worth it?

-One of the most overused phrases for journeys these days is life-changing experience.
+One of the most overused phrases for journeys these days is a life-changing experience.
 I don’t want to call it that but its a hell of a lot of fun and it’s definitely worth doing.
 It’s also by far one of the best things you can spend money on during a trip to Africa.

-As you can see on the wing on the Micro flight I used Batoka Sky and I was very happy with their service and I can highly recommend them.
+As you can see on the wing on the Micro flight, I used Batoka Sky, and I was very happy with their service, and I can highly recommend them.